clementpoiret/HSF/docs/index.md

 Please be aware that we do not tested all possible configurations, as HSF has been tested only on CPU and CUDA on Linux (Debian-based and Arch-based distros).

-> This work has been partly founded by the Fondation de France.
+!!! note ""
-> HSF has been made possible by the IDRIS/GENCI with the HPE Jean Zay Supercomputer.
+    This work has been partly founded by the Fondation de France.
->
+    HSF has been made possible by the IDRIS/GENCI with the HPE Jean Zay Supercomputer.

-> CEA Saclay | NeuroSpin | UNIACT-Inserm U1141
+    CEA Saclay | NeuroSpin | UNIACT-Inserm U1141